m-Py/jExp/README.md

   4. store key pressed and whether press was correct
   5. implement no go as correct response
 2. data storage client and server side
+  1. set up informative toString method
 3. create sample experiment with data storage and event handling
+4. stimulus creation
+  1. implement stimuli features in new Stimulus implementation
-4. stimulus positioning
+5. stimulus positioning
   1. implement all stimuli via HTML canvas element?
 CHECK
   2. implement stimulus positioning via argument passing to addText (and others) method
-5. add functionality to group several stimuli into one block
+6. add functionality to group several stimuli into one block